WorldHealthOrganization/app/docs/ROADMAP.md

 * Process & pipeline for beta distribution of the app before public availability on app stores (e.g. TestFlight)
   * _Possible v0.1 feature?_
+* Possibly remodel the presentation of content using a Snapchat story-style interface
+* Match or exceed the existing functionality & content in the WHO WhatsApp Bot, presented idiomatically as an app
+  * _See internal documentation on content in the bot_
 * Dynamically loading data from the cloud for updates on content
   * Should still fall back to default data baked into app bundle for full functionality in an offline environment
 * App content is available in the 6 official WHO languages: Arabic, Chinese, English, French, Russian, and Spanish